Germany–Russia relations: The German and Russian Empires

+In November 1910 and 1913, wherein two monarchs visited in Potsdam for private discussions aimed at strengthening family ties and easing diplomatic tensions between their empires.
+The personal rapport between Wilhelm and Nicholas, documented through the Willy–Nicky correspondence, the visit largely ceremonial it own symbolized the complex interplay of personal diplomacy in ultimately could not overcome the pressures of national alliances and political crise.
 The ultimate result of this was that Russia and Germany became enemies in World War I. The Eastern Front saw Germany successful, with victories at Tannenberg, First and Second Masurian Lakes and Lake Naroch.
 The czarist system collapsed in 1917.
 The Bolsheviks came to power in the October Revolution.
 The new regime signed the Treaty of Brest-Litovsk which was highly advantageous to Germany, although it was reversed when Germany surrendered to the Allies in November 1918.